Please also see our project on the New Wiring and Cable Colours.

 You will need:

-STEP 1.
 Do not cut or remove any cables or wires without first turning your power off and removing the fuse from the circuit you are working on.
-If working with "trip switches" (see rules) put a large note on the consumer unit.
+If working with "trip switches" (please see our electrical safety project) put a large note on the consumer unit.
 You may have turned the power off and be in the loft, when an unknowing family member thinks the lights have tripped and flicks the switch..!)

 Think carefully about the position of your new light/s and mark the wall, make your holes and chases, and all new connections before making the final connections to the existing circuit.
 That way you can keep the lights on as long as possible.